pqnelson/gcm/README.md

 readable, performant, and everyone else uses it (so using another language would make reusing code convoluted).

+Right now, it focuses on a simple 1-layer atmosphere using the Bousinnesq approximation with no dissipation or forcing contributions, discarding the Coriolis effect.

 # Dependencies

 On Debian-based systems: